Blockstream/gdk/docs/source/gdk-ntf.rst

 Network notification
 --------------------

-Notified by multisig sessions when the state of a session's underlying network connection changes.
+Notified when the state of a session's underlying network connection changes.

 .. code-block:: json